 Risk of Natural Disasters

-Dominican Republic is loacated in the hurricane corridor of the Atlantic ocean.
+The Dominican Republic is located in the hurricane corridor of the Atlantic Ocean.
 Hurricane Season starts in June and spans until November.
-The most likely months for a Hurricane or Tropical Starm to hit the island is between mid-August to October and most resorts have proven Hurricane selters on site to ensure the safety of international guests.
+The most likely months for a Hurricane or Tropical storm to hit the island is between mid-August to October and most resorts have proven Hurricane shelters on site to ensure the safety of international guests.

-There are also earthquakes know to hit the center of the Domincian Republic.
-The island Hisaniola is an active earthquake area, but the risk of earthquakes in the coastal areas is minimal.
+There are also earthquakes known to hit the center of the Dominican Republic.
+The island of Hispaniola is an active earthquake area, but the risk of earthquakes in the coastal areas is minimal.